open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ## Step 8: Define the animal sound

 Open *animal_sound*.
-You will see that the `sampler` item provides a number of options, the most important one of which is the sound file that is to be played.
+You will see that the SAMPLER item provides a number of options, the most important one of which is the sound file that is to be played.
 Click on the browse button to open the file-pool selection dialog, and select one of the sound files, such as `bark1.ogg`.

 Of course, we don't want to play the same sound over-and-over again.
 Instead, we want to select a sound based on the variables `sound` and `sound_nr` that we have defined in the *block_loop* (Step 5).
 To do this, simply replace the part of the string that you want to have depend on a variable by the name of that variable between square brackets.
 More specifically, 'bark1.ogg' becomes '[sound][sound_nr].ogg', because we want to replace 'bark' by the value of the variable `sound` and '1' by the value of `sound_nr`.

-We also need to change the duration of the `sampler`.
+We also need to change the duration of the SAMPLER.
 By default, the duration is 'sound', which means that the experiment will pause while the sound is playing.
 Change the duration to 0.
 This does not mean that the sound will be played for only 0 ms, but that the experiment will advance right away to the next item, while the sound continues to play in the background.
 The item *animal_sound* now looks as shown in %FigStep8.

 %--
 figure: